nahzhluh/forms/README.md

 Forms is a process-focused documentation platform for makers and creators.
 The MVP enables individual users to document their creative projects through daily reflections and media capture, emphasizing experimentation and learning over polished results.

+## Project Status: Phase 4 Complete ✅

+The Forms platform has successfully completed Phases 1-4 of development, providing a fully functional MVP for process documentation.

+### Completed Phases

-## Phase 1: Foundation & Setup ✅
+#### Phase 1: Foundation & Setup ✅

-This phase establishes the project structure and core infrastructure for the Forms platform.
+This phase established the project structure and core infrastructure for the Forms platform.

 ### What's Been Completed